 Less nutrient-dense.
 Straw is known to contribute fewer nutrients to the soil as it breaks down over time.

 Potential Chemicals.
 Unless the straw comes from organically-farmed wheat, it’s likely chemicals have been sprayed on straw at some point in its growth.
-I haven’t found any clear evidence or research on the chemical load, but I could definitely see it being a possibility.
 This is something to keep in mind if you are trying to garden as organically as possible.

 Not as effective as weed control.
 I completely stopped using straw in my garden as a mulch, simply because I found it to be the least effective at suppressing weeds.
 I know other gardeners use it and find it helpful; I just haven’t had that experience myself.